 Choose a time frame that is realistic for your goal and remember to use the word by.

 Pro tip from my coach Gary Barnes: Make sure that any date of accomplishment is December 15.
 Any later than that, and you’ll want to spend time with your family and friends.

 Ask yourself these 5 SMART questions every time you want to create a new goal.

 - Is my goal Time sensitive?

-What are your goals for 2013?
+What are your goals for the coming year?
 Share them in the comments below.
 I am looking forward to reading them!